Virus masks, apps: The race is on to avoid hidden carriers

 NEW YORK -- The worldwide race to protect people against unwitting coronavirus carriers intensified Thursday, pitting governments against each other as they buy protective gear and prompting new questions about who should wear masks, get temperature checks or even be permitted to go outside.

-In the Chinese city of Wuhan, where the pandemic began in December, a green symbol on their smartphones dictates the movements of residents.
+In the Chinese city of Wuhan, where the pandemic began in December, a green symbol on residents' smartphones dictates their movements.
 Green is the "health code" that says a user is symptom-free and it’s required to board a subway, check into a hotel or enter the central city of 11 million.
 Serious travel restrictions still exist for those who have yellow or red symbols.

 In northern Italy, the country with the most virus deaths in the world at over 13,000, guards with thermometer guns decide who can enter supermarkets.
 In Los Angeles, the mayor has recommended that the city's 4 million people wear masks.

-And a top health official in France's hard-hit eastern region said Americans swooped in at a Chinese airport to spirit away a planeload of masks that France had ordered.
+And a top health official in France's hard-hit eastern region said American officials swooped in at a Chinese airport to spirit away a planeload of masks that France had ordered.

-"On the tarmac, the Americans arrive, take out cash and pay three or four times more for our orders, so we really have to fight," Jean Rottner, an emergency room doctor in Mulhouse told RTL radio.
+"On the tarmac, the Americans arrive, take out cash and pay three or four times more for our orders, so we really have to fight," Jean Rottner, who is both a political leader in the eastern region and an emergency room doctor in Mulhouse, told RTL radio.

-A study by researchers in Singapore on Wednesday estimated that around 10% of new infections may be sparked by people who carry the virus but have not yet suffered its flu-like symptoms.
+A study by researchers in Singapore on Wednesday estimated that around 10% of new infections may be sparked by people who carry the virus but have not yet suffered symptoms.

 In response, the U.S. Centers for Disease Control and Prevention changed how it defined the risks of infection, saying essentially that anyone may be a carrier, whether they have symptoms or not.
-It is yet to change its guidance against having everyone wearing masks.
+Neither it nor the World Health Organization have changed their guidance against having everyone wearing masks.

-Spain on Thursday set a record in virus-related fatalities, with 950 deaths in 24 hours, even as its infection rate appeared to ease.
-New coronavirus infections rose nearly 8% overnight to 110,238.
+More than 95% of people who have died of coronavirus in Europe have been older than 60, WHO said Thursday.
+Spain, meanwhile, reported a record in virus-related fatalities, with 950 deaths in 24 hours even as its infection rate appeared to ease.

-Health authorities say contagion in Spain has dropped from a daily average of 20% until March 25 to less than 12% after that date, more than 10 days after Spaniards were ordered to stay home.
-The government has acknowledged that the real number of infections could be much higher due to limited testing.

 But from New York to Los Angeles, U.S. officials warned that the worst is ahead.